AY2324S2-CS2103-F15-1/tp/docs/DeveloperGuide.md

 #### Successful deletion of one or more tags to a person

 **Prerequisites:**
 1. List all persons using the `list` command.
-At least 5 persons are in the list and the tags exist on the targeted person.
+At least 5 persons are in the list.

-**Steps:**
+2. The tags exist on the targeted person.

-1. Test case: `deletetag 1 t/PRUSafe365`.
+**Example Test Case**: `deletetag 1 t/PRUSafe365`.

 **Expected Result:**
 1. `PRUSafe365` is deleted from the first contact.
+2. *Person List* shows all persons in FINDvisor.
-2. *Command Result Box* displays details of the contact with the deleted tags.
+3. *Command Result Box* displays the deleted tag(s) and `name` of the specified person.
-3. *Command Box* is cleared.
+4. *Command Box* is cleared.

 **Alternative Test Cases:**
 - `deletetag 1 t/PRUSafe365 t/PRUGrowth`.